Rebecca Roberts (strongwoman)

-Rebecca Roberts (born 18 December 1994), is a Welsh strongwoman and grip athlete, current UK's Strongest Woman 2023 and 2024 and winner of the 2021, 2023 and 2024 World's Strongest Woman competition.
-She is one of only 4 women in history to become a multiple World's Strongest Woman champion.
+Rebecca Roberts (born 18 December 1994), is a Welsh strongwoman and grip athlete.

+She is the reigning UK's Strongest Woman and the winner of 2021, 2023 and 2024 World's Strongest Woman competition.
+She is one of only six women in history to become a multiple World's Strongest Woman champion.

 Early life

 Roberts grew up in Bangor, Gwynedd, in North Wales.
 She lost her mother at a young age and her father suffered from dementia.
 She attended University of Liverpool where she studied forensic psychology and through university clubs discovered rugby.